Carlo Tresca: Assassination

 On January 11, 1943, in New York City, Tresca was leaving his parole officer's offices when he dodged surveilling officers by jumping into a car that was waiting for him.
 Two hours later, Tresca was crossing Fifth Avenue at 15th Street on foot when a black Ford pulled up beside him.
 A short, squat gunman in a brown coat jumped out and shot Tresca in the back of the head with a handgun, killing him instantly.
 The black Ford was later found abandoned nearby with all four doors open.
 One theory at the time was that the suspected assassin was a member of the Mafia, acting on orders from Sicily, and other theories suggested that he was murdered by Italian fascists.
-Others have theorized that Tresca was eliminated by the NKVD as retribution for criticism of the Stalin regime of the Soviet Union.
+Others theorized that Tresca was eliminated by the NKVD as retribution for criticism of the Stalin regime of the Soviet Union.

 Vito Genovese, the boss of the Genovese crime family, is said to have allegedly ordered the murder of Tresca, with the shooter allegedly being Carmine Galante of the Bonanno crime family.
 No one was ever charged in the Tresca murder.
 A eulogy at his memorial service was delivered by Angelica Balabanoff, a socialist activist and former Bolshevik.
 According to Lewis Coser's account of the funeral, "I was sitting near a burly Irish policeman who clearly didn't understand a word of Balabanoff's fierce Italian oratory.
 But at her climax he burst into tears."